Thompson scores 42 points with 12 3s, Warriors beat Thunder - NewsBreak

 FROM LOCAL CONTRIBUTORS

-Texas and Oklahoma will pay a combined $100M in forfeited revenue to leave the Big 12 early and join the SEC in 2024Jalyn SmootAustin, TX
+Texas and Oklahoma to pay $100M for early exit from Big 12 to join SECJalyn SmootAustin, TX

+Owners Under Fire as Once “Dead” U.S. Shopping Mall Loses Angry Tenants Over Reopening DelaysJoel EisenbergOklahoma City, OK

 REDW, HoganTaylor Honor Expanded Services to Tribal Nations with Tribal Art DedicationABSEESITALLOklahoma City, OK